bonkabel/DataExtractorValidator/README.md

 - Assumes the table columns follow the expected order of [Patient ID, Health Card Number, Version Code, Date of Birth, Service Date]
 - Doesn't validate patient id

+## Reasoning
+I used Python for this project for simplicity.
+For a larger project handling real data I would lean towards using C#.
+I chose to use pdfplumber because it works very well for extracting table data.